Founder & Creative Director

 Co-Founder and Director of Global Development

 Michelle Moghtader runs global development for Shared_Studios.
 Previously, she was a multi-media journalist based in the Middle East.
 She has written for Reuters, CNN, The Huffington Post and Energy Intelligence Group and worked as a community organizer across the U.S. Michelle graduated from the University of Virginia and received her master’s degree from the Columbia University's School of International and Public Affairs.
 She speaks Persian, French and Spanish.

-Jake manages operations and public engagements for Shared_Studios.
-Jake most recently worked on issues of sexual assault in the military for Protector Our Defenders.
-He has also worked as a speechwriter for the NYC Mayor’s Office, as a concert producer in Havana, Cuba, and at Lincoln Center for the Performing Arts, where he advised Lincoln Center's executive leadership on programming for new audiences.
-Jake is a graduate of Macaulay Honors College at Brooklyn College, CUNY, and is a contributor on topics of technology and politics to The Hill.
+Jake leads Portals programming, public activations, and community engagement across Shared_Studios projects.
+Immediately prior to Shared_Studios, he worked with the advocacy group Protect Our Defenders on issues of sexual assault in the military.
+Jake has a background in production management and public policy, having worked as a speechwriter for the New York City Mayor’s Office, as a Producer for Major Lazer in Havana, Cuba, and at Lincoln Center for the Performing Arts, where he advised senior executives on programming and outreach for young audiences.
+He is a graduate of Macaulay Honors College at Brooklyn College, CUNY, and a Truman Scholar.

 Global Portal Curator